Physician Burnout Solutions:

 • Prepare For Change

-The gold standard for measuring burnout in medical personnel
+The gold standard for measuring burnout

 Maslach Burnout Inventory and Areas of Worklife Survey